Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 McGurk added: “We have worked with the Israelis every day in the security realm, in terms of their freedom of action - protecting themselves - as something fundamental to us...
 There is no disagreement on where we want to go - Iran can never get a nuclear weapon, period.
 There’s some disagreement about the kind of tactics you might use to get there.
 But we agree on a lot more than we disagree.”

-Officials from both countries have had several discussions regarding Iran.
-During a visit in April 2021, Mossad director Yossi Cohen met with the president and was reportedly told the United States was far from reaching an agreement with Iran to return to the JCPOA.
+Officials from both countries have discussed Iran several times.
+During a visit in April 2021, Mossad director Yossi Cohen met with the president and was reportedly told the United States was far from agreeing with Iran to return to the JCPOA.

 Negotiations in Vienna reportedly stalled over, among other issues, the Iranian insistence that the U.S. eliminate all sanctions and disagreement over what will happen to the newer, more sophisticated centrifuges Iran has installed to enrich uranium.
 The failure to require that Iran destroy all centrifuges and not install new ones was a significant problem with the JCPOA.
 It allowed Iran to continue to enrich uranium and increase the purity level closer to weapons grade.